pfefferle/wordpress-webmention/readme.txt

 = How do I support Webmentions for my custom post type? =

-When declaring your custom post type, add post type support for webmentions by either including it in your register_post_type entry or adding it later using add_post_type_support.
+When declaring your custom post type, add post type support for webmentions by either including it in your register_post_type entry.
 This will also add support for receiving pingbacks and trackbacks as WordPress cannot currently distinguish between different linkback types.
+This can also be added in the webmention settings.

+= How do I send/receive webmentions for attachments? =

+You can enable receiving webmentions for attachments in webmention settings.
+You can enable sending webmentions for media links in the settings.
+Please note that most receivers of webmentions do not support image, audio, and video files.
+In order to support receiving them on WordPress, webmention endpoint headers would have to be added at the webserver level.

 = How can I handle Webmentions to my Homepage or Archive Pages? =